 At the same time this is the one aspect of the progressive web application journey that is a bit chaotic.
 Each browser has a different path for users to add a PWA to the home screen or desktop.

 There is also a healthy debate about should we call it 'add to homescreen' or 'install'?

-It is the action of responding to a prompt to add that icon to the home screen that completes the real install process.
+It is the action of responding to the install prompt completes the real install process.

-So why is there so much fragmentation when it comes to browser and platform implementation?
+So why so much fragmentation when it comes to browser and platform implementation?